Date of Award:

 My investigation shows that the floodplains of the contemporary lower Green River began forming in the late 1930s and continued to form in the 20th century by inset floodplain formation.
 During this time period, peak flow and total runoff declined due to climatic changes and human water development.
 Since the mid-1980s, inset floodplains continued to develop along the lower Green River since the mid-1980s, narrowing the river by an additional 9.4%.
 Analysis of aerial imagery shows that changes to the floodplain identified in the trench occurred throughout the 61 km of river I studied.
 Non-native tamarisk (Tamarix spp.) did not drive channel narrowing, though dense stands stabilized banks and likely promoted sediment deposition.
 Inset floodplain formation reflects changes to flooding resulting from water development and climate change.

 Walker, Alexander E., "Twentieth Century Channel Change of the Green River in Canyonlands National Park, Utah" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6884.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .